Pricing Table

 There are 2 step we want to take to make these plans available to our customers.

-- Set the “Starter” plan as the default plan for new customers.
-This will affect any customer without a plan currently (new and old).
+- Set the “Starter” plan as the Initial Plan for new sign-ups

 To start, open the Configuration tab of the plans section (Plans > Configuration).
-Set the Default Plan to be “Starter” near the top of the page.
-Next, add the “Pro” plan to the Live Plans list.
-Finally, you’ll need to click “Save” in the top right of the screen to apply the changes.
+Configure each plan type according to their requirements, then add the “Pro” plan to the Live Plans list.
+Click “Save” in the top right of the screen to apply the changes.

 Confirming with a component